NetLogo/nettango-models/README.md

 Future additions to this repository will include a NetTango model Style Guide, automated testing suites, and a more fully featured browser and directory structure.

+## Usage
+To re-generate the models `LIBRARY.md` and `library.json` files run `python ./src/LibraryGenerator.py`.
+You'll need some version of Python installed, preferrably Python 3.

 ## Questions?
 Send us an email at [czars@ccl.northwestern.edu](mailto:czars@ccl.northwestern.edu).